immuni-app/immuni-documentation/Technology Description.md

 Mobile Client

 **Description**
 Once it has validated the OTP, the Mobile Client uploads its TEKs for the past 14 days, together with the user’s Province of Domicile.
-If any Epidemiological Infos from the previous 14 days are available, the Mobile Client uploads those too.
+If any Epidemiological Info from the previous 14 days are available, the Mobile Client uploads those too.
 The timestamp that accompanies each TEK is referred to the Mobile Client’s system time.
 For this reason, the Mobile Client informs the Exposure Ingestion Service about its system time so that a skew can be corrected.

 **Resource hostname**
 `upload.immuni.gov.it`